 Axis II Disorders

 Axis-II Disorders.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 Prior to the release of DSM-V, mental diseases were divided into 5 different axis.
 Listed in Axis II were the personality disorders.
 DSM began differentiating the mental diseases by axis in DSM-III (1980).
 According to the APA, the axis designations was to identify disorders, such as the personality disorders, that had received inadequate clinical and research focus.
 With the release of DSM-V, the APA felt that the personality disorders no longer needed this designation (Grohal, 2013).